robertchase/fsm/README.md

 The `fsm` project allows a state-event machine to be built and executed in python code.

-The `fsm` is defined in a mini-language which is compiled to python code, allowing it to respond to `events` and call `action` routines in accordance with the state machine definition.
+The `fsm` is defined in a mini-language (DSL) which is compiled to python code, allowing it to respond to `events` and call `action` routines in accordance with the state machine definition.